 So, as we can see, the fundamentals for the U.S. economy and market are in serious trouble.
 I imagine President Trump, the Fed Chairman, and U.S. Treasury Secretary will do all in their power to keep the markets from imploding, but eventually, the fundamentals kick in.
 And when they do… they will do so in a BIG WAY.

 Lastly, while the gold and silver miners are still wholly out-of-favor with most investors, don’t be surprised to see serious gains over the next several years as the broader markets head into the toilet.
 I know this sounds counter-intuitive, but there just won’t be much for investors to protect wealth during the next major downturn.

-For example, First Majestic Silver is now coming off its lows of $5.00:
+For example, First Majestic Silver is now coming off its low of $5.00:

 While First Majestic reached a high of $25 in 2011, I wouldn’t be surprised to see it at least five times higher during the next bull market.

-IMPORTANT NOTE: I just picked First Majestic as an example of the primary silver miners market.
-So, do not trade or make any investment decision based on this information.
-Do you own due diligence before making and investment decisions.
+IMPORTANT NOTE: I just picked First Majestic as an example of the primary silver miners' market.
+So, do not trade or make any investment decisions based on this information.
+Do your due diligence before making an investment decision.